mlopezm/Monte-Carlo-simulation-for-hash-collision/README.md

 The simulation has been done in R

 The simulations demonstrate that the probability of collision (for a single NAE) depends on the maximum hash value (k) following the expression (1/k)^2 .
-Considering the three NAEs
+Considering the three NAEs simulatenously the probability is (1/k)^6.
+In all the simulations with a k=3000 not a single simultaneous collision has appeared for the three NAEs with a number of samples in the simulation of 1e+7

 The code is prepared to be executed in the cloud using Google Colaboratory https://colab.research.google.com/notebooks/intro.ipynb